sathyaa22/MODULE-19/EX 1AConvertion of decimal to binary number.md

-# EX 1A Reverse a String
+# EX 1A Convertion of decimal to binary number
 ## DATE: 21.03.2025
 ## AIM:
 To write a program to convert the given decimal number to binary number using recursive function.